Here are all the winners from the 2024 Grammys – rolling list

 Fred Hersch & Esperanza Spalding – ‘But Not For Me’

-Samara Joy – ‘Tight’
+Samara Joy – ‘Tight’ – winner

 Best Jazz Vocal Album